Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 ..
 The image won't fit on this page/slide, so will spill onto the next ...which is actually what I want

+   Should this go here (to give motivation) or before the "was this a success" slide (as it does in the notes)?

 .. image:: images/CrabWeekPhotoCollage.jpg
    :width: 73%